douglascorrea/goals/Backlog.md

 - invest time into making atom similar to ruby mine (ctrl + click, ctrl + w)
 - look into light table editor
 - learn vim
+- look into using xbox one as dev kit for app development